llmunlearningsemeval2025/llmunlearningsemeval2025.github.io/README.md

 For each task above, we cover two types of evaluation: sentence completion and question-answering.
 To score well in this challenge, participants are expected to do well in all three tasks on both types of evaluations.

 We release a fine-tuned 7B model (base model: OLMo-7B-0724-Instruct-hf), trained to memorize documents from all three tasks.
 For each subtask, we also release specific Retain (i.e. model should retain these documents in memory) and Forget sets (i.e. model should forget these documents) along with the target model.
 Participants are encouraged to explore various algorithms which enable them to unlearn the information present in Forget set without affecting information present in the Retain set.
-Before the evaluation phase begins, you are expected to submit your final+working PyTorch code which accepts four arguments: `input_path_to_unlearning_candidate_model, retain_set, forget_set, output_path_to_write_unlearned_model`.
+Before the evaluation phase begins, you are expected to submit your final+working PyTorch code which accepts four arguments: `input_path_to_unlearning_candidate_model, output_path_to_write_unlearned_model, path_to_forget_set, path_to_retain_set`.
 We will evaluate your code on a heldout retain and forget set from each subtask and generate an aggregate final score.
 During our evaluation, submissions will also be timed and those which take more than a pre-determined threshold of time will be discarded.

 ### Task Artifacts